yz7043/andyzhu/content/posts/UE5_basic.md

 ---
 title: "UE5_basic"
 date: 2023-05-01T11:56:32-04:00
-draft: False
+draft: false
 ---

 # Introduction

 I am learning UE5 with C++.
-Here is my notes about some fundamental miscellaneous in UE5 that can help us to speed up.
+Here is my notes about some fundamental miscellaneous in UE5.

 # Outlines